MatthewStanciu/time-deno/README.md

+this is a clone of [`@purduehackers/time`](https://github.com/purduehackers/time) built to be published on the new https://jsr.io registry, which i just got access to.

+i'm just playing around here. all real updates will be added to the original repo.

+---

 # Lightning Time ⚡️

 Lightning Time ⚡️ is a new way to measure time.
 It's a spin on hexadecimal time: the day is split into 16 parts over and over.